SuperOkazaki/fusee-launcher/README.md

 5. Run one of the `.command` files by double-clicking on them.
 6. If using `macOS launch.command`, the script will list the available payloads (make sure they're in the `Payloads` folder).
 7. Type the name of the payload, including the .bin

+## Notes
+I'm doing my best to learn scripting and programming.
+I know this isn't the most professional thing in the world and can be improved.
+I just made something for myself to use and figured it would work well for others, too.
+My work pales in comparison to that which I'm building off of.